Criocephalosaurus: Dentition

 Although no teeth known to belong to Criocephalosaurus were recovered, the genus likely shared similar specialized herbivorous dentition common to the taxonomic group in which they belong, the tapinocephalids.
 Criocephalosaurus were polyphyodont homodonts with heel and talon tooth morphology and precise tooth-to-tooth occlusion.
 Interdigitation occurred throughout the entirety of the mouth, varying from the sole interdigitation of anterior teeth present in other tapinocephalians.
 The frequent and alternate replacement of teeth are necessary in herbivores such as Criocephalosaurus due to the harsh wear inflicted on the teeth surfaces from breaking down plant matter.

 The teeth of Criocephalosaurus were specialized for herbivory with its thick dentine walls, wavy-like enamel caps, and a dentine exposed heel surface.
 Enamel thickness was variable between the long axis of the tooth as well as between labial and lingual surfaces of the heel.
 It's suggested that the differences in enamel thickness throughout the tooth are due to depositional differences rather than uneven wear.

 Tooth development occurs with enamel and dentine deposition in a bell shaped formation within a crypt laying lingual to the tooth that later extends into the talon and heel.
 This differs from mammals in which the crown shape is molded first before tissue deposition.

 There has also been evidence of a permanent gomphosis attachment style in tapinocephalids which may have similarly been present in Criocephalosaurus.
-Histology of tapinocephalid jaw and teeth specimens indicate presence of alveolar bone and cementum as well as a large periodontal ligament space where ligament attachment would've occurred, all of which suggest a permanent gomphosis attachement style as opposed to an anklyosis attachment.
+Histology of tapinocephalid jaw and teeth specimens indicate presence of alveolar bone and cementum as well as a large periodontal ligament space where ligament attachment would've occurred, all of which suggest a permanent gomphosis attachment style as opposed to an anklyosis attachment.
 A gomphosis in Criocephalosaurus would've allowed for maintenance of tooth-to-tooth occlusion during the frequent and continuous teeth replacement.